nf-core/multiplesequencealign/README.md

 ## Introduction

-**nf-core/multiplesequencealign** is a pipeline to deploy and systematically evaluate Multiple Sequence Alignment (MSA) methods.
+**nf-core/multiplesequencealign** can:

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!
+1. **Deploy** one or more of the most popular Multiple Sequence Alignment (MSA) tools.

-On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
-This ensures that the pipeline runs on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to benchmark between pipeline releases and other analysis sources.The results obtained from the full-sized test can be viewed on the [nf-core website](https://nf-co.re/proteinfold/results).
+2. **Benchmark** MSA tools using various metrics.

 ![Alt text](docs/images/nf-core-msa_metro_map.png?raw=true "nf-core-msa metro map")

 The pipeline performs the following steps:

-1. **Input files summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available.
+1. **Inputs summary**: (Optional) computation of summary statistics on the input files, such as the average sequence similarity across the input sequences, their length, plddt extraction if available.
 2. **Guide Tree**: (Optional) Renders a guide tree with a chosen tool (list available in [usage](docs/usage.md#2-guide-trees)).
 Some aligners use guide trees to define the order in which the sequences are aligned.
 3. **Align**: (Required) Aligns the sequences with a chosen tool (list available in [usage](docs/usage.md#3-align)).
 4. **Evaluate**: (Optional) Evaluates the generated alignments with different metrics: Sum Of Pairs (SoP), Total Column score (TC), iRMSD, Total Consistency Score (TCS), etc.